mudasobwa/mudasobwa.github.io/_posts/2013-03-03-ruby-shorthand-to-yield-within-blocks.md

 He who claims there is syntax clearer than `arr.each { |e| … }`, let him throw the first stone at me.
 After all yielding is much more of human nature than jumping.

-However there are two cases when `yield` seem to be hardly used.
+However there are two cases when `yield` seems to be hardly used.
 First is the `&`-shorthand to method within another codeblock:

 {% highlight ruby %}